Richard Spare: Artist

+Artwork

-Since the late 1980s Spare has concentrated solely on his own work, which derives from nature and travel.
-To date he has published more than 400 images.
-His characteristic hand printed and watercoloured original drypoints are admired for their pared down, and unique, view of the world – 'the joy of being'.
+Richard Spare's characteristic hand printed and watercoloured original drypoints are admired for their pared down, and unique, view of the world – 'the joy of being'.
 Colour is a crucial element to Spare's work, each being selected to 'vibrate with the velvet black of the drypoint line'.
 Spare's Wellington Studio garden in Charlton was designed as a rich source of inspiration.
 Focusing on wildlife it is a 'small haven' for the subjects of many of his works.
-Wellington studio is a 'homage' to the art of printmaking, with five restored antique etching presses, housed in a converted Victorian coach house.
+Wellington Studio is a 'homage' to the art of printmaking, with five restored antique etching presses, housed in a converted Victorian coach house.